 Why Choose Polyurethane Concrete Leveling?

-Quick Cure Time: typically, polyurethane cures within 15 minutres after injection.
-This allows you to walk on the area, even on hot days.
+Quick Cure Time: typically, polyurethane cures within 15 minutes after injection.
+With this short time span, you're able to walk the area, even on hot days.

 Moisture Barrier: this foam-like material is resistant to water penetration.

 Lightweight: polyurethane only weighs 2-4 lbs per cubic foot (meaning it will not overburden your soil).

 5/8" Injection Holes: the injection holes for a polyurethane leveling is approximately the size of a dime.
 This allows for less visible patching.

 Polyurethane Leveling Process

 Mr. Level uses a polyurethane foam method that uses the concrete slab itself as a means of delivering poly foams that raise the concrete, fill voids, and stabilize soil.